 Slow fashion comes from the Italian slow food movement that was founded in 1986 by Carlos Petrini, who was a protest against a fast-food chain in Italy, and its goal was to preserve the rich food culture in Italy, regional traditions, nature of production and agricultural diversity.
-A slow fashion value is based upon small-scale production, focus on regional materials, high-quality garments, and close links to the local crafts and markets.
-Often priced to reflect the true cost and production is suited from small to medium-scale production.
-Slow fashion also means buying less, caring for what you own so that it doesn’t end up in a landfill, swapping, trading used and upcycling of clothing; designers and brands to mention Lily Ashwell and Imogene + Willie.
+A slow fashion value is upon small-scale production, focus on local materials, high-quality garments, and close links to the local crafts and markets.
+Often priced to reflect the true cost and production suited from small to medium-scale production.
+Slow fashion also means buying less, caring for what you own so that it doesn’t end up in a landfill, swapping, trading used and upcycling of clothing; such as Lily Ashwell and Imogene + Willie.

 - Refashioned, cutting edge clothing from upcycled materials.
 Part One

 - Refashioned, the cutting edge of design in the sustainable era.
 Part Two